cosmic-lang/cosmic/docs/basics.md

   - ?type           : Type or void
   - *type           : Pointer
   - &type           : Let Reference
-  - uni &type       : Unique Reference
   - []type          : Slice, which is a reference and a length
-  - uni[]type       : Unique Slice, which is a reference and a length
   - [size]type      : Array
   - [dyn]type       : Dynamic Array
   - %{key, value}   : Map